rohancragg/blog-notes/docs/aks/domains.md

 # Clusters of Domains - designing domains and DNS for AKS

-While the [documentation on `Azure DNS`](https://docs.microsoft.com/en-us/azure/dns/) (at the time of writing in early 2020)) covers the essentials of what you need to know I personally found it somewhat dry in that it assumed that you knew what you wanted to do with Zones and records and mostly explained how to do it, but not when or why.
+While the [documentation on Azure DNS](https://docs.microsoft.com/en-us/azure/dns/) (at the time of writing in early 2020)) covers the essentials of what you need to know I personally found it somewhat dry in that it assumed that you knew what you wanted to do with Zones and records and mostly explained how to do create and configure each component piece without providing much context about when and where you need them and how you combine them into a  solution to meet requirements.

-I was finding it initially difficult synthesise and apply the pieces of information and there was a lack of something to place it all into a real-world solution-design context.
+I was finding it initially difficult to synthesise and apply the pieces of information and there was a lack of something to place it all into a real-world solution-design context.

 For example, how should I expose a suite of web applications or microservices and their APIs to the public internet whilst supporting a 'route to live' set of environments into which to deploy these artefacts so that they can be tested while they are under development.

+In other words:

-In other words how can I efficiently use domain names to support Development, Testing, and Staging Environments?
-Do I need a separate domain name for each Environment?
-Do I need to have a separate Kubernetes cluster for each or can I combine domain names and one or more clusters in any combination?
+> *How can I efficiently use domain names to support Development, Testing, Staging, and Production Environments?*

+> *Should I use a separate domain name for each Environment?*

+> *Do I need to have a separate Kubernetes cluster for each or can I combine custom domain names with one or more clusters in any combination?*

-I hope to answer the above questions.
+I'll share what I've found so far and hope to answer the above questions.

 !!! note
-    While my original design conundrum arose in how to use a domain name with one or more AKS clusters, this article will contain information relavant to using domain names with Azure Resources generally
+    While my original design conundrum arose in how to use a custom domain name with one or more AKS clusters, this article will contain information relavant to using domain names with Azure Resources generally

 ## If at first you don't succeed - Play!

 I knew I wanted to build a solution that would combine `cert-manager` and `external-dns` controllers in each Kubernetes cluster so that applications could be deployed without the Application Developers needing to manage either DNS records nor handling certificates or key pairs in deployment pipelines, thus also avoiding any risk of inadvertantly exposing secrets and certificates in source code repositories.

 My problem was that none of the documentation I could find brought all of these pieces together in a multi-environment solution.
 I could get pieces working in isolation but how to bring them all together?

 !!! info
-    **The `external-dns` project** \
+    **The `external-dns` project**

     This can be installed into a cluster and it watches deployments for any that require DNS records to be created or updated and it manages records in an associated Azure DNS Zone resource.

 !!! info
-    **The `cert-manager`project** \
+    **The `cert-manager`project**

-    This is a native Kubernetes certificate management controller which ca be used to issue certificates automatically.
+    This is a native Kubernetes certificate management controller which can be used to issue certificates automatically.
 It ensures

 Initially I felt like I was going round in circles simply trying to get a 'multi-environment' design to occur to me by simply reading the documentation for AKS and for these other open-source components.